robjohncolson/box/assets/pdfs/unit8/pdf-to-json-prompt-claude.md

 - **Data type**: Continuous/quantitative variables
 - **Use chartType**: "histogram"

-### Grid Line Detection:

-**Horizontal Grid Lines:**
-- Look for light lines running horizontally across the chart
-- These help readers align data points with y-axis values
-- Usually present in most statistical charts

-**Vertical Grid Lines:**
-- Look for light lines running vertically down the chart
-- These help readers align data points with x-axis categories/values
-- Less common in most statistical charts
-- More often seen in scatter plots and time series

-**Important**: Many AP Statistics charts show horizontal grid lines but NOT vertical grid lines.
-Pay careful attention to what is actually visible in the image.

-### Bar Chart Orientation Detection:

-**Vertical Bar Charts (standard):**
-- Categories listed horizontally along the bottom (x-axis)
-- Values shown vertically on the left (y-axis)
-- Bars extend upward from the x-axis
-- Use `"xLabels"` for categories and standard axis configuration

-**Horizontal Bar Charts:**
-- Categories listed vertically along the left side (y-axis)
-- Values shown horizontally along the bottom (x-axis)
-- Bars extend rightward from the y-axis
-- Use `"yLabels"` for categories and `"orientation": "horizontal"` in chartConfig
-- Swap axis configurations: value axis becomes x-axis, category axis becomes y-axis

-**Dotplots (for single or comparative distributions):**
-- **Visual cues**: Dots stacked vertically at each value, showing frequency
-- **X-axis**: Shows the variable values (continuous scale)
-- **Y-axis**: No explicit labels - height represents frequency/count
-- **Data type**: Quantitative variable (single group) or multiple groups of the same variable
-- **Multiple groups**: When comparing groups, list each group as a separate object in a `"series"` array (see Multiple Dotplots under Multiple Charts Strategy)
-- **Use chartType**: "dotplot"

 **Scatter Plots (for two variable relationships):**
 - **Visual cues**: Dots scattered across both dimensions
 - **X-axis**: One quantitative variable